tempoxyz/tempo-foundry/README.md

 cast rpc tempo_fundAddress <ADDRESS> --rpc-url https://rpc.testnet.tempo.xyz
 ```

-### As a developer

-Some of the new features include:
+## Changeset

+Key extensions and behavior changes introduced in Tempo Foundry:

 - In `foundryup`:

   - `foundryup -n tempo`: download the latest `nightly` release of Tempo's fork of Foundry.
-  - `foundryup -n tempo -i <TAG>` download a specific `nightly` release by tag `nightly-<hash>`.
+  - `foundryup -n tempo -i <TAG>`: download a specific `nightly` release by tag `nightly-<hash>`.

 - In `forge`:

-  - `forge init -n tempo`: adds Tempo specific `Mail` template showcasing a `TIP20` transfer with an attached memo.
+  - `forge init -n tempo`: adds a Tempo-specific `Mail` template showcasing a `TIP20` transfer with an attached memo.
-  - `forge install tempoxyz/tempo-std`: like `forge-std`, a collection of helpful contracts and libraries for use with Tempo for Foundry.
+  - `forge install tempoxyz/tempo-std`: like `forge-std`, a collection of helpful contracts and libraries for Tempo-specific testing and utilities.
-  - `--fee-token` support: pay gas fees in any `TIP20` token.
+  - `--fee-token` support: pay gas fees in any `TIP20` stablecoin.

 - In `cast`:

-  - `cast run`: updated to correctly allow Tempo's system transactions to be processed by modifying the transaction environment when replaying a block.
+  - `cast run`: updated to correctly process Tempo's system transactions when replaying a block.
   - `cast tip20`: alias to `cast erc20`.
-  - `--fee-token` support: pay gas fees in any `TIP20` token.
+  - `--fee-token` support: pay gas fees in any `TIP20` stablecoin.

 - Internal changeset:

+  - Support for local and forked simulation of the Tempo execution environment.
-  - Support for Tempo's (stateful) precompiles including labels in traces.
+  - Support for Tempo's (stateful) precompiles and default contracts including labels in traces.
-  - A custom `TempoEvm` extends `Revm`'s `Evm` to accommodate some differences Tempo introduces to optimized for payments.
+  - A custom `TempoEvm` extends `Revm`'s `Evm` to accommodate differences Tempo introduces to optimize for payments.

 <br>
 <br>